cmhughes/latexindent.pl/documentation/sec-appendices.rst

    latexindent.pl myfile*.tex -o=++

-will work because the ‘existence check/incrementation’ routine will be applied.
+*will* work because the ‘existence check/incrementation’ routine will be applied.

 interaction with lines switch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This takes behaves naturally by attempting to operate on the line numbers specified for each file.
+This behaves as expected by attempting to operate on the line numbers specified for each file.
 See the examples in :numref:`sec:line-switch`.

 interaction with check switches
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~